arhohuttunen/starter-academic/content/post/spring-boot-webclient-mockwebserver/index.md

 }
 ```

 When started, `MockWebServer` dynamically allocates a port on localhost on which it's running.
-In our test, we can then pass the URL of that running server to our `WebClient` instance.
+We can then pass the URL of that running server to our `WebClient` instance to make any requests go to the mock server in our test.

-`MockWebServer` provides a way to specify the responses we want it to return and capture the request made to the server.
-This allows us to verify that our implementation works against an actual HTTP server.
+`MockWebServer` provides a way to specify the responses we want it to return.
+Once started, the server also captures any requests made to it.

 Let's look at how to deal with responses and requests next.